 As a Holy Day the original Festival would have included a formal church service followed by abundant feasting, dancing and games play.
 The exact form of the original ceremony is not completely clear, but would probably have centered on a formal blessing of the town, the sea, the fishing fleet, and indeed, the fishermen and dredgers themselves.

 Today’s celebration symbolically recreates the ‘Landing of the Oysters’.
 When Whitstable’s very own Sea Scouts land the oysters, which then go on receive a formal ‘Blessing’ before being presented to the Lord Mayor.
 The blessed oysters are then distributed to the town’s inns, bars and restaurants via the vibrant and colourful Festival Parade as it travels through the historic centre.

-For the following ten jam packed days, Whitstable continues to celebrate.
+For the following three jam packed days, Whitstable continues to celebrate.

-Food festivals, music & comedy, giant beach-side screenings, children’s activities, recitals, cinema screenings, oyster eating competitions and mud tugs take place across the town’s beaches, harbour and parks.
-In fact over 80 events take place across the week.
+Food and drink markets, live music, children’s activities, recitals, community processions, oyster eating competitions and mud tugs take place across the town’s beaches, harbour and parks.

 Whitstable is proud of its unique festival and welcomes visitors and tourists to join and participate at these celebrations.
 Whilst maintaining traditions founded by the Norman’s, today’s modern celebration has become the most fun filled beach-side family festival.
 Enjoy!